ljredux

 https://youtube.com/watch?v=Bd_Wlnn7Qo0

-Rod Paradot: A star is born
+Rod Paradot: A Star Is Born

-2021-01-24 Films
+2021-01-24 Films ljredux

 La tête haute